torchbox/wagtail-wordpress-import/docs/blockbuilder.md

 ## How does the Block Builder work?

-After all the HTML content has been parsed and converted into a sequence of StreamField blocks it is held in memory as a dict and then passed to the Wagtail page instance as a serialized JSON string.
+After all the HTML content has been parsed and converted into a sequence of StreamField blocks it is held in memory as a dict and then saved to the Wagtail page instance StreamField.

 While creating each StreamField block the Block Builder will also implement the following: